AdguardTeam/AdguardKnowledgeBase/pages/02.general/13.adguard-beta-testing-program/docs.en.md

 Download the latest AdGuard for Safari beta extension from [GitHub](https://github.com/AdguardTeam/AdguardBrowserExtension/releases).
 Install it&nbsp;by&nbsp;dragging the downloaded file to&nbsp;your browser.

 ***NOTE:*** *beta version of&nbsp;AdGuard extension for Safari is&nbsp;updated from our server.
 In&nbsp;Safari 9+&nbsp;such updates cannot be&nbsp;applied automatically, you should check &laquo;Safari&raquo; -&gt; &laquo;Extensions&raquo; from time to&nbsp;time.
 Extensions for other browsers will update automatically when needed.*

+<a name="nightly"></a>

+### Nightly builds

+Nightly builds are special builds available for AdGuard for Windows and AdGuard for Android.
+They are updated every three days and contain the most recent changes made by developers.
+If you decide to install a Nightly build, be ready to face occasional bugs and unexpected behavior (and feel free to report them).
+You can download Nightly builds at these links:

+[setup.exe](https://static.adguard.com/windows/nightly/setup.exe) or [https://agrd.io/windows_nightly](https://agrd.io/windows_nightly) — for AdGuard for Windows;
+[adguard.apk](https://static.adguard.com/android/nightly/adguard.apk) or [https://agrd.io/android_nightly](https://agrd.io/android_nightly) — for AdGuard for Android.

+Needs to be mentioned that apps for other platforms do not have Nightly builds yet, but we plan on introducing them later.

+<a name="report-a-bug"></a>

 ### How to&nbsp;report a&nbsp;bug